stuiterveer/geocaching/README.md

 ## Changelog

+- V. 0.0.9: Added dark theme support!
+This was the last(at least to my knowledge) critical bug that needed to be fixed before we submit the app to the open store again.
+The soluton is a bit hacky, but I will make it more elegant during the next update.

 - V. 0.0.8: Added found Marker!
 Since I was extremely annoyed for not seeing witch caches were already found, I added a new marker, so every cache you found should be marked with a smiley!
 One small note: Because I made a change to the database, you have to delete all app data through the tweaktool.